-In any accident at work or job that’s causing an illness, whether physical or psychological, an employee can be torn between a responsibility to their employer and to themselves.
-If you’re thinking about claiming personal injury compensation, it’s hard to know where to turn and how to approach things in the right way so that all parties are happy to get a claim resolved.
-Knowing your legal rights, where you and your employer stand, will help you both to see everything more clearly and avoid misunderstandings.
+With any injury at work or job that’s causing an illness, an employee can be torn between loyalty to their employer and the need to look after themselves.
+If you’re thinking about making a work accident claim, it’s hard to know where to turn and how to approach things in the right way so that all parties are happy to get a claim resolved.
+Knowing your legal rights, where you stand and what your employer’s responsibilities are, will help you both to see everything more clearly and avoid misunderstandings.

 Table of contents

 - I was injured at work, what are my rights?